project-chip/connectedhomeip/examples/ota-requestor-app/mbed/README.md

 -   _Pressed for less than 3 s_ &mdash; Initiates the OTA software update
     process.
 This feature is not currently supported.

-**Button 1** &mdash; Pressing the button once changes the lighting state to the opposite one.
+**Button 1** &mdash; Pressing the button once delete all fabric IDs and start BLE advertising.

-**Slider** &mdash; This touch control allows you to change PWM and therefore the dimming lighting state from the OFF state to maximum brightness corresponding to ON state.
-Currently the dimming resolution is set from 0-255 to satisfy ZCL 8 bit commands argument for lighting cluster.

-### Notes

 Some of the supported boards may not have sufficient number PCB components to follow above description.
 In that case please refer to